(DMC199) Hololens Development Course

 -

-Though still impressive, the field of view was incredibly small
+While impressive, the field of view was extremely limited.

 -

-Building and loading content would require patience and skill, particularly in coding (C#)
+Building and loading content required patience and expertise in C#, creating a skills barrier.

 -

-The DMC199 series engaged participants and students in a nine-‐month journey to understand the HoloLens, develop content for it, and apply those development practices towards created holographic content for trade-‐based education.
-Centered on student testimonials and qualitative interviews, the following categories were areas with positive student feedback:
+The DMC199 series engaged students and participants in a nine-month journey to understand the HoloLens, develop content for it, and create holographic applications for trade-based education.
+Based on student testimonials and qualitative interviews, the following areas emerged as strengths of the program:

 -

-Professional/Industry Partnerships: The DMC199 series included various participants with a range of professional backgrounds: guest speakers with a focus in Virtual Reality (VR) and Augmented or Mixed Reality (AR/MR) business models, instructors with skillsets that aligned with VR/AR/MR content creation, enthusiasts and early adopters of the technology, and college students enrolled in visual media programs.
-This diversity in perspective added value throughout the classroom environment and positively influenced problem-‐solving and necessary skillsets required for content creation.
+Professional and Industry Partnerships: The DMC199 series brought together participants from diverse professional backgrounds, including guest speakers specializing in Virtual Reality (VR) and Augmented or Mixed Reality (AR/MR) business models, instructors with VR/AR/MR content creation skills, technology enthusiasts, early adopters, and visual media students.
+This diversity of perspectives enriched the classroom environment, promoting valuable problem-solving approaches and essential skills for content creation.

 -